 We instinctively imagine that spending on ourselves will make us happiest.
 But as Riley discovered, our greatest joy comes when we give to others.
 It really is true what Jesus said: “There is more happiness in giving than in receiving” (Acts 20:35, GNT).
 You might have heard that verse translated “It is more blessed to give than receive,” but the well-documented fact is that the Greek word makarios here, translated “blessed,” really means “happy” or “happy-making.”

 Notice what Jesus did not say: “Naturally, we’re happier when we receive than when we give, but giving is a duty, so grit your teeth, make the sacrifice, and force yourself to give.”

 Money won’t make us happy, but giving away money can make us profoundly happy!
 When we give out of love for Christ and others, we experience dramatic and lasting returns for the investments we’ve made—far more than if we’d kept or spent it.
 Therefore, it’s not only receivers who come out ahead—it’s givers, too.

-That brings me to Giving Tuesday, which is tomorrow, December 3.
+That brings me to Giving Tuesday, which is the Tuesday after Thanksgiving.
 It was designed to be a response to the consumerism of Black Friday and Cyber Monday and to provide us with the opportunity to consider giving as we go into the holiday season.
 I encourage you to consider giving generously and joyfully to whatever organizations God has laid on your heart!
-Our ministry would also like to invite you to consider giving through us to support the translation of Scripture.
-You can read more about that opportunity below.

 Whether or not you participate in “Giving Tuesday,” may this Christmas season find you focused on the person and work of Christ, the greatest gift!